 I often feel that the pairing of writers and their subjects should be open to suggestion.
 What I wouldn’t give to have Oscar Wilde opine on Brexit, for example.

-Or, in this case, an apposite pairing: British novelist Penelope Lively on gardens and gardening.
+Or, in this case, an apposite pairing: British novelist Penelope Lively (born 1933) on Life in the Garden.

 Gardening and writers go hand in hand, Lively supposes, because of the close attention paid to life.

 Once a gardener, you look around you differently; you notice more, you pay attention to the mundane, and you pounce at once on anything unfamiliar.